geudde/attic-chest/pages/13.reference/01.porden/docs.md

 The nurturing seas their floating foliage lave.<br>
 And here the gay Zoanthæ emulate[^96]<br>
 Flora’s bright train and transitory state.<br>

-[^96]: The actiniæ or sea anemones, and sea marigolds, have received the name of zoanthæ or animal flowers.
-They are of an oblong form, and when closed, resemble a truncated cone.
-They are fixed by the base, and the upper part is surrounded with many tentacula?, in the centre of which is the mouth.
-Many of them are of very brilliant colours, and when their tentaculæ are expanded, they have the appearance of full blown flowers.
-They feed on small shell-fish and other marine animals, which coming within reach of the expanded tentaculæ, are immediately seized and drawn into the mouth, which closes over them.
-The shells, and other indigestible parts, are afterwards returned through the mouth.

 Mid scatter’d shells, and tufts of herbage green,<br>
 The sad remains of human toil are seen.<br>
 On wrecks of ships, that proudly bore afar<br>